 With seating for over 300, this gorgeous chapel is named for long-time Temple Israel Rabbi Harry K. Danziger and his wife, Jeanne.

-This gathering area outside Scheidt Family Center is used for small receptions and dinners, as well as preschool Shabbat programs.
+This gathering area outside the Scheidt Family Center is used for small receptions and dinners.

 Named for Rabbi Harry W. Ettelson and Rabbi James A. Wax, both of blessed memory, this beautiful, multi-use social hall is used for bar and bat mitzvah luncheons, meetings, wedding receptions, speaking engagements, parties, and more!